Indie band The Wonder Stuff ‘grateful’ as they announce 40th anniversary tour

 British indie band The Wonder Stuff have said they are “grateful” for their fans as they announced a 40th anniversary tour for later this year.

-The Stourbridge-formed band, currently made up of lead singer Miles Hunt, guitarist Malcolm Treece, violinist Erica Nockalls, guitarist Mark Thwaite, bass player Tim Sewell, and drummer Pete Howard, will perform dates at London’s O2 Academy Brixton and Glasgow’s Barrowlands as part of the tour.
+The Stourbridge-formed band, currently made up of lead singer Miles Hunt, who lives on a farm in Shropshire, guitarist Malcolm Treece, violinist Erica Nockalls, guitarist Mark Thwaite, bass player Tim Sewell, and drummer Pete Howard, will perform dates at London’s O2 Academy Brixton and Glasgow’s Barrowlands as part of the tour.

 Hunt, 59, said: “When the original line-up of The Wonder Stuff first rehearsed together on March 19th 1986 – exactly 40 years ago today – I wonder what our thoughts might have been if Malc Treece and I knew that we would be fortunate enough to still be playing gigs together now?